amphp/amphp.github.io/docs/aerys/performance/bottlenecks.md

 ---
-title: Performance Introduction: Aerys is not a bottleneck
+title: !
+'Performance Introduction: Aerys is not a bottleneck'
 description: Aerys is a non-blocking HTTP/1.1 and HTTP/2 application / websocket / static file server.
 title_menu: Introduction
 layout: tutorial